 But how do we even get started on a meaningful conversation with someone, especially if we do not yet know them very well?

-Here are a few interesting things to talk about that might help break the ice and lead to a more meaningful interaction.
+Here are a few interesting ideas for topics to talk about that might help break the ice and lead to a more meaningful interaction.
 Of course, launching into some of the more in-depth topics straight away could be off-putting, so start with more neutral topics and then dig a little deeper.

 1. What do you love to do on your day off?